vsoch/cRapinator/README.md

 ** under development **

-Are you highly allergic to using R, have a conniption fit when you need to develop a web application with some specialized function or data object (those statisticians!)?
-Thought hard about using subprocess or os.popen in python, and decided to choose server life?
+Are you highly allergic to using R, have a conniption fit when you need to develop a web application with some specialized function or data object and someone suggests... shiny?
+Thought hard about using subprocess or os.popen in python, and decided to [choose  life](https://www.youtube.com/watch?v=4m604_bEuNw)?
 Then you need the cRapinator: a simple bash script to set up R, RServe, and FastRWeb to serve R plots and functions from some virtual machine.
 You can run this on your VM of choice (I used Amazon, ami-5189a661, t2.micro Ubuntu server), but you could use Google, Docker, etc. This is pretty raw, please fork and PR to contribute if when you improve it.

 ### Anticipated Issues